Home | About USIG | What's New | Events

 2. Economic Activities

-According to the interpretation of the State Administration of Industry and Commerce, the authority responsible for commercial activities, SOs, CNIs, and Public Institutions cannot themselves engage in for-profit businesses, but they can invest in commercial corporations unless the State Council provides otherwise.
-[9] This rule applies to Foundations as well.
+As interpreted by the State Administration of Industry and Commerce, the authority responsible for commercial activities, social organizations, civil non-enterprise institutions, foundations, and public institutions cannot themselves engage in for-profit businesses, but they can invest in commercial entities unless the State Council provides otherwise.
+[13]

 3. Political Activities

-No formal legal rules restrict NPOs' involvement in the legislative process.
-Organizations commonly debate legislative proposals through the mass media and communicate their opinions to the legislature.
+No formal legal rules restrict NPO involvement in the legislative process.
+Organizations commonly debate legislative proposals through the mass media and communicate their opinions to the National People's Congress (NPC) and the Chinese People’s Political Consultative Conference (CPPCC), an advisory body that meets at the same time as the NPC, as well as to provincial and municipal legislatures.

 Though no explicit rules exist, NPOs are generally forbidden to engage in political activity surrounding an election, except for trade unions and certain affiliated organizations of the Chinese Communist Party.